 *WiFi: This is now available, but please note that intermittent connection problems can sometimes occur and should not be relied upon.
 We are pleased to provide free WiFi at this cottage which is supported by BT.

 Access: low beams on the third floor.

 Children: As the unfenced river bank is accessible beyond the garden children should be supervised when using the Manor garden.

 The Medieval Hall adjacent to the House is open to the public.
-The opening hours for 2016 are Fridays, 25 March to 21 October 11am to 1pm and Saturdays 26 March to 22 October, 1pm to 3pm.
+The opening hours for 2021 are May to September Thursdays 11am to 1pm and Saturdays 1pm to 3pm.

 Norbury Manor is located within a working National Trust garden.
 The woodland walk and wider garden area may be accessed by members of the public at any time.